 Do direct laryngoscopy and esophagoscopy to exclude a simultaneous second primary cancer.

-Once cancer is confirmed, do head and neck CT and a chest x-ray or PET/CT.
+Once cancer is confirmed, do head and neck CT, a chest imaging (CT or x-ray), and sometimes PET/CT.

 Initial treatment is usually surgical.